Freakwill/brainyquote/README.md

 * [pybrainyquote](https://github.com/Freakwill/pybrainyquote) (created by the author, requires furl)
 * yaml (Optional)

+*Remark* always use the latest version of pybrainyquote

 ## How to use it
 Happy to use it.